 Sleep tight

 Few activities are easier than getting under the covers and welcoming sleep.
 Proper shut-eye and cortisol levels go hand in hand.
 Better sleep means lower stress, so aim to get 7 to 9 hours per night.
 Create a sleep routine and stick to it.
-When we choose to go to bed and wake up at set times, we train our minds to be ready for sleep and to get a more restful sleep.
+When you go to bed and wake up at set times, you train your mind to be ready for sleep and to get a more restful sleep.
 A good night’s rest and spending a little time outside every day is an excellent way to feel less stressed.

 Have you discovered a great way to send stress packing?
 Share your tips in the comments below!